anarchydevs/pixelmania.malisbuffbots/README.md

  Send a tell to any buffer to execute following commands:
  "cast <nanoTag1> <nanoTag2> <nanoTag3>" - casts buffs in given order
- "rebuff" - looks at players ncu and casts all available buffs "macrobuffs" - dumps a macro of your current ncu buffs
+ "rebuff" - looks at players ncu and casts all available buffs "Buffmacro" - dumps a macro of your current ncu buffs

  type "stand" or "sit" to switch their movement states if they are in the wrong initial state ORG CHAT: If you want to use org chat for relaying requests, use the Client.Chat.GroupMessageReceived event handler (look in TestPlugin for an example of filtering only org chat messages), and just reroute the commands there